mt-class/uiuc-2016/ling506_hw1.md

 You will find a python program called
 `align`, which contains a complete but very simple alignment algorithm.
 For every word, it computes the set of sentences that the word appears in.
-Intuitively, word pairs that appear in similar sets of sentences are likely to be translations.
+Intuititvely, word pairs that appear in similar sets of sentences are likely to be translations.
 Our aligner first computes the similarity of these sets  with [Dice's coefficient](http://en.wikipedia.org/wiki/Dice's_coefficient/).
 Given sets $$X$$ and $$Y$$, Dice's coefficient is: